 Looping is strong, with both manual in/out/reloop (like all CDJs since time eternal), and also bar loops, beatsynced, from 1/4 of a bar to four bars.
 It relies on accurate BPM analysis of course, but there is also the ability to tap BPMs to correct any anomalies.
 The BPM engine got it right on the music we tried it with, which admittedly was all house.

-Speaking of BPMs, tempo matching was easy with those long-throw pitch controls; while the screen only shows BPM to 1/10th of a unit, the control are far more accurate than that - we were impressed.
-Switching inputs is as simple as pressing a button, allowing you to cycle between USB inputs (two of them - there's also a USB on the top of the unit, protected by a rubber insert), the CD player, and the Midi interface.
+Speaking of BPMs, tempo matching was easy with those long-throw pitch controls; while the screen only shows BPM to 1/10th of a unit, the control is far more accurate than that – we were impressed.
+Switching inputs is as simple as pressing a button, allowing you to cycle between USB inputs (two of them – there’s also a USB on the top of the unit, protected by a rubber insert), the CD player, and the Midi interface.

 There are a plethora of high-end CDJ-style functions here too, accessible through the usual rather long-winded menu system that all such players by design have to have, so you can fine tweak everything to exactly how you want it to work.

 The manual contains all the Midi information you need to map your Midi software to the units, so if you want to use them to control Traktor, Virtual DJ, MixVibes Cross DJ and so on, you can do so with relative ease.